LucasWz/SVG_to_QGIS_SYMBOLOGY/README.md

 ## ❔ Why using a QGis symbol converter ?

-You can use your custom SVG symbols in QGis.
-However, if you want to change your symbols caracteristics in QGis, you will have to manually edit the SVG file to add QGis parameters as SVG attributes.
-When you're creating a custom symbols, you often need to make some trials and errors.
+In QGIS You can use your own custom SVG symbols.
+However, if you want to change your symbols caracteristics in the software, you will have to manually edit the SVG file to add QGis parameters as SVG attributes.
+When you're creating a custom symbols, you will often need to make some trials and errors.
 Thus, this editing step can be a waste of time. **This script aims to automate the step of adding QGis parameters as SVG attributes values to make them readable by QGis**.

 ## 🔎 Table of correspondance between SVG to QGis

 | SVG attribute   | QGis variable           |
 |--               |--                       |
 | opacity         | param(fill-opacity)     |